310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% endbubble %}

 {% bubble Tetora %}
 You’re in the Basketball club, so it makes sense you do that.
-You move around a lot during club activities, so you burn through a lot of calories and get hungry just as much, huh?
+You move ‘round a lot during club activities, so you burn through a lotta calories and get hungry just as much, huh?
 {% endbubble %}

 {% bubble Midori %}